 What interests me is music that has an imaginative angle or story and some clearly defined vision – who the person or band are working with is also interesting and of course if an album is on a good label then that’s another point of interest and may prompt me to follow up.

 Ultimately it comes down to the music.
 If it’s good, then that usually jumps out in one way or another.

-How do you see the magazines role in building an artist in 2018 and beyond?
+How do you see the role of jazz magazines in ‘building’ an artist today?